 AD: “In a nationally representative, longitudinal dataset, there was no evidence that young women who had abortions were at increased risk of subsequent depressive symptoms compared with those who give birth after an unwanted first pregnancy.”
 Cambridge University Press

 Ketch: Again, this study includes no mention of suicide.
 One more time: we can’t conflate mental illness with death by suicide.
 Suicide is often catalyzed by risk factors outside of mental illness, such as personal loss and injury.
 You can learn more about risk factors for suicide by listening to the second season of “Last Day” by Lemonada.

 AD: “Despite its legal significance, age 18 years was not a meaningful cutoff point for psychological response to abortion in this sample.
 There was no evidence that abortion poses a threat to adolescents’ psychological well-being.”
 Journal of Adolescent Health

 Ketch: No mention of suicide in this study either.
 Please, do not perpetuate the misconception that one must have a diagnosed psychiatric disorder to experience suicidal ideation, it derails us from effective suicide prevention.
 And don’t gaslight women who experience intense suicidal ideation with only subdued symptoms of mental illness.
-I’m asking this of you personally, as I have both chronic mental illness and past experience of suicidal ideation.

 AD: “Adolescents who have an abortion do not appear to be at elevated risk for depression or low self-esteem in the short term or up to five years after the abortion.”
 Perspectives on Sexual and Reproductive Health